 This will report the current load balancing algorithm in use by the switch.
 On my Catalyst 3560 running IOS 12.2(25), the default load balancing algorithm was set to “Source MAC Address”.
 On my ESX Server 3.0.1 server, the default load balancing mechanism was set to “Route based on the originating virtual port ID”.
 The result?
 The NIC team didn’t work at all—I couldn’t ping any of the VMs on the host, and the VMs couldn’t reach the rest of the physical network.
 It wasn’t until I matched up the switch/server load balancing algorithms that things started working.

-To set the switch load-balancing algorithm, use one of the following commands in global configuration mode:
+To set the switch load-balancing algorithm, use one of the following commands in global configuration mode.
+To enable IP-based load balancing, use this command:

 There are other options available, but these are the two that seem to match most closely to the ESX Server options.
 I was unable to make this work at all without switching the configuration to “src-dst-ip” on the switch side and “Route based on ip hash” on the ESX Server side.
 From what I’ve been able to gather, the “src-dst-ip” option gives you better utilization across the members of the NIC team than some of the other options.
 (Anyone care to contribute a URL that provides some definitive information on that statement?)